-Very few managers have the privilege to participate in such a program, yet the basic tenets hold – self, business acumen, process orientation, continuous personal growth and development of others.
+Very few maintenance managers have the privilege to participate in such a program, yet the basic tenets hold – self, business acumen, process orientation, continuous personal growth and development of others.
 American industry needs to have the best-trained and most motivated workforce possible.
-Managers should work continuously to grow that environment in their companies.
+Maintenance managers should work continuously to grow that environment in their companies.
 It is within their purview to institute a learning environment.

 The following paragraphs may help to start the ball rolling for you.
 Managers at the top must set the example and truly believe in their own growth and that of their employees.
 They must walk the talk.

 On my first day in my first job out of college, I discovered technical and business magazines in the bathroom stalls.
 My supervisor also informed me that I was expected to continue my education while at my desk by boning up on the latest engineering articles and tracking new products.
 I found that all of the plant engineering department employees did this.

 The company was sending a powerful message that learning was continuous and the company had a responsibility to the employees to help them grow.
 I found that employees were taking college courses in a variety of disciplines including business, art, history, religion and marketing.
 The company believed that any expansion of the employee’s horizons made for a better person and, hence, a better employee.

 Since that job 40 years ago, I have carried that philosophy throughout my career.
 Life is the career and work is only a portion of it.
 If we are to have balance in our life careers, all parts must grow if one part grows.